SAP/openui5-docs/docs/Browser_Events_91f1b38.md

 }
 ```

 OpenUI5 also provides so-called pseudo events.
 Pseudo events are semantically enriched and can be handled by just implementing an `on<eventName>` method.
-They **cannot** be used with `jQuery.bind()`.
+They **cannot** be used with `jQuery.on()`.
 By using pseudo events, you avoid additional checks for modifier keys in the event handler or for certain keycodes.
 For a list of Pseudo Events, see [sap.ui.events.PseudoEvents.events](https://openui5.hana.ondemand.com/#/api/module%3Asap%2Fui%2Fevents%2FPseudoEvents.events) in the API Reference.